Random networks with sublinear preferential attachment: The giant component: Introduction

-This approach as such is not new, for example it has been carried out for the class of inhomogeneous random graphs by Bollob\'as, Janson and Riordan in the seminal paper~\cite{BJR07}.
+This approach as such is not new; for example, it has been carried out for the class of inhomogeneous random graphs by Bollob\'as, Janson and Riordan in the seminal paper~\cite{BJR07}.
 What is new here is that the approach is carried forward very substantially to treat the much more complex situation of a preferential attachment model with a wide range of attachment functions including nonlinear ones.
-The increased complexity originates in the first instance from the fact that the presence of two potential edges in our model is \emph{not independent} if these have the same left end vertex.
-This is reflected in the fact that in the spatial branching process underlying the construction the offspring distributions are not given by a Poisson process.
-Additionally, due to the nonlinearity of the attachment function, information about parent vertices has to be retained in the form of a type chosen from an infinite type space.
-Hence, rather than being a relatively simple Galton-Watson tree, the analysis of our neighbourhoods has to be built on an approximation by a multitype branching random walk, which involves an infinite number of offspring and an uncountable type space.
-In the light of this it is rather surprising that we are able to get results that are in several aspects finer than those obtained for linear preferential attachment models, see for example the recent paper of Dommers et al.~\cite{DHH10}.
+The increased complexity originates in the first instance from the fact that the presence of two potential edges in our model is \textit{not independent} if these have the same left end vertex.
+This is reflected in the fact that in the spatial branching process underlying the construction, the offspring distributions are not given by a Poisson process.
+Additionally, due to the nonlinearity of the attachment function, information about parent vertices has to be retained in the form of a type chosen from an infinite-type space.
+Hence, rather than being a relatively simple Galton--Watson tree, the analysis of our neighborhoods has to be built on an approximation by a multitype branching random walk, which involves an infinite number of offspring and an uncountable type space.
+In the light of this it is rather surprising that we are able to get very fine explicit results, even in the fully nonlinear case, in particular the explicit characterisation of robustness; see Theorem~\ref{percol}.
+Moreover, in the nonlinear case the abstract criterion for the existence of a giant component can be approximated and allows explicit necessary or sufficient estimates, which are typically rather close; see Proposition~\ref{main4}.

-While the criterion for existence of a giant component is relatively abstract for a general attachment function, we show that it becomes completely explicit if this function is linear, see Proposition~\ref{linear}.
-Moreover, in the general case the criterion can be approximated and then allows explicit necessary or sufficient estimates, which are typically rather close, see Proposition~\ref{main4}.
-It is worth noting that, although our results focus on the much harder case of nonlinear attachment rules, they are also new in the case of linear attachment rules~$f$ and therefore represent very significant progress on several fronts of research.
-[3]
+Although our results focus on the much harder case of nonlinear attachment rules, they are also new in the case of linear attachment rules $f$ and so represent very significant progress on several fronts of research.
+Indeed, while the criterion for existence of a giant component is abstract for a general attachment function, it becomes completely explicit if this function is linear; see Proposition~\ref{linear}.
+Similarly our formula for the percolation threshold becomes explicit in the linear case, and our result also includes behavior at criticality; see Remark~\ref{percol2}.
+Fine results like this are currently unavailable for the most studied variants of preferential attachment models with linear attachment rules, in particular those reviewed by Dommers et al.~\cite{DHH10}.